 - Highlights Of Bali Full-Day Tour

-Best Time to Visit Kuta Beach
+Best time to visit Kuta Beach

 From midyear to October, you can expect larger swells and undercurrents, which can be dangerous even for experienced swimmers.
 Even though you can swim or paddle almost any day in Kuta Beach, always take caution and pay attention to the red flags posted by the Balawista crew.
 On the other hand, whenever you see red and yellow flags, it means it’s safe to hit the waves.

-A great variety of dining spots are just across the road, ranging from McDonalds to an eclectic mix of restaurants at the Kuta Beachwalk.
+A variety of dining spots are just across the road, ranging from McDonald's to an eclectic mix of restaurants at the Kuta Beachwalk.
 Take a short stroll south along the beach footpath and it leads you to the HQ Beach Club where international dishes are served in cosy settings.
 For a wide variety of local and international cuisine (and cold beers or fresh coconuts) sold at local prices, head further south along the footpath to the permanent cluster of small warungs.

 Just up the path from these warungs is the Kuta Art Market, where although bargaining is still a fun exercise, you’ll also find fixed priced items, ranging from paintings to keychains and pervasive Bintang singlets.

-Kuta Beach Facilities
+Kuta Beach facilities

 Although surfing and swimming is the highlight activity at Kuta Beach, you can also enjoy anything from beach soccer or volleyball in the mornings or at sunset.
 Non-surfers can learn the art of wave riding with the number of surf schools available along the beach.
-There are beginner lessons for both kids and grown-ups, with some guaranteeing you’ll be able to stand up on your learner board within the first hour of your session.
+There are beginner lessons for both kids and grown-ups, with some guaranteeing you’ll be able to stand up on your learner board within the 1st hour of your session.

 If you aren’t into too much action, simply relax on the sand, spread out your beach sarong and laze about under the sun and watch the world go by.
 Or, simply unwind and opt for a cheap beach spa session – be it a thorough Balinese massage, or body scrubs using a traditional concoction of virgin coconut oil and aromatic spices.
-Having more than two masseuses kneading you is possible!